Patrick Boxall – President

 “The society is important to me as it provides a connection between parents (and families) in the same boat as I. It’s not just an emotional support, but it’s the sharing of information and the interest in helping each other.
 I so appreciate other parents who tell me what helped and what didn’t, what to pursue and what to push aside.
 I know I am that person too, and love that we can be a resource to one another.”

 Mia Williams is the mother of two sons, the oldest of whom is on the spectrum and is in high school.
-Mia works as an administrator in the Budget office of Howard County Government.
 She has served on the Parent Panel of Towson University’s Autism Education Series, as the Parent Liaison for Special Needs students at her son’s school, and is a strong advocate for her son.
 She became involved with HCAS through its Yoga Classes and Transition Symposium, then served as a volunteer on the Walk/5K Run Committee in 2017.
-Mia resides in Baltimore County and is very excited to serve on the board.
+Mia resides in Howard County and is very excited to serve on the board.

 “I look forward to improving the opportunities, rights and futures of individuals on the spectrum.
 I also look forward to connecting with other parents in the autism community to work with them in achieving the ever changing goals for our children.”